 The Organization allows employees paid vacation, sick days, and personal days off, depending on job classification, length of service, and other factors.
-Upon separation, employees are paid for any unused vacation through the date of separation at their current rate of pay.
-At December 31, 2022 and 2021, the accrued compensated absences amounted to \$24,791 and \$26,175, respectively.
+Upon separation, employees that are approved carryover days are paid for any unused vacation through the date of separation at their current rate of pay.
+At December 31, 2023 and 2022, the accrued compensated absences amounted to \$8,736 and \$24,791, respectively.